 To open the sunroof, push the switch toward DOWN/OPEN.
+Push the switch again to completely open the sunroof.

 To close the sunroof, push the switch toward UP/CLOSE.

 Tilting the sunroof

 Close the sunroof by pushing the switch toward UP/CLOSE.
 Release the switch, then push the UP/CLOSE switch to tilt the sunroof up.